 \section{Introduction}

-Geometries $(M, g, H)$ with metric $g$ equipped with a connection, $\h\nabla$, with torsion a 3-form, $H$, have found widespread applications in mathematics and physics, see \cite{Curtrightzachos}- \cite{FIUV} for some selected early works.
+Geometries $(M, g, H)$ with metric $g$ and equipped with a connection\footnote{Schematically, $\h\nabla=\nabla+\frac{1}{2} g^{-1} H$, where $\nabla$ is the Levi-Civita connection of the metric $g$.}, $\h\nabla$, where $H$ is the torsion 3-form of $\h\nabla$, have found widespread applications in mathematics and physics, see \cite{Curtrightzachos}- \cite{FIUV} for some selected early works.
 This is especially the case for those that the holonomy of $\h\nabla$ reduces to a proper subgroup of the orthogonal group and as consequence the underlying manifold, $M$, exhibits some additional structure.
 Such geometries include manifolds\footnote{Different terminology has been used to describe these manifolds with torsion in the literature.
-For clarity, we shall use the early terminology proposed in \cite{phgp1}, where the geometry and twistor spaces of HKT manifolds were also investigated.} with a K\"ahler with torsion (KT), Calabi-Yau with torsion (CYT) and with hyper-K\"ahler with torsion (HKT) structure.
+For clarity, we shall use the early terminology proposed in \cite{phgp1}, where the geometry and twistor spaces of HKT manifolds were also investigated.} with a K\"ahler with torsion (KT), Calabi-Yau with torsion (CYT) and hyper-K\"ahler with torsion (HKT) structure.
 In such a case, the holonomy of $\h\nabla$ is contained in $U(k)\subset SO(2k)$, $SU(k)\subset U(k)\subset SO(2k)$ and $Sp(q)\subset SO(4q)$, respectively.
 Of particular interest is a subclass of these geometries that obey the {\it strong} condition -- for these the torsion 3-form $H$ is {\it closed}, $dH=0$.
-Following the work of Hamilton \cite{Hamilton, Hamilton0} and Perelman \cite{Perelman, Perelman0} on Ricci flows and the generalisation by Oliynyk, Suneeeta, and Woolgar \cite{OSW2, OSW} to geometries with torsion a 3-form, strong CYT and HKT appear as solitons in the context of generalised Ricci flow, see also \cite{Tseytlin2, Huhu} for some applications.
+Following the work of Hamilton \cite{Hamilton, Hamilton0} and Perelman \cite{Perelman, Perelman0} on Ricci flows and the generalisation by Oliynyk, Suneeeta, and Woolgar \cite{OSW2, OSW} to geometries with torsion a 3-form, strong CYT and HKT manifolds appear as solitons in the context of generalised Ricci flow, see also \cite{Tseytlin2, Huhu} for some applications.
 The regularity of generalised Ricci flow has been investigated by Streets and Tian.
 The same authors also presented applications to strong CYT manifolds in \cite{ST1, ST2}.
 For a review on generalised Ricci flow, see \cite{GFS} and references therein.
-Recently, using generalised Ricci flows techniques, it has been demonstrated that all scale invariant sigma models with compact target space are conformally invariant \cite{gpew}.
-This was later extended to the heterotic sigma models in \cite{gpheterotic}.
+Recently, using generalised Ricci flow techniques, it has been demonstrated that all scale invariant sigma models with compact target space are conformally invariant \cite{gpew}.
+This has also been extended to the heterotic sigma models in \cite{gpheterotic}.